Tautiška giesmė: History

-The building where the 1905 Seimas took place.
-It currently houses the National Philharmonic Society of Lithuania.
+The notes of the anthem adapted for piano.
+Published by the composer Aleksandras Kačanauskas, circa 1906.

 Pre-independent Lithuania

 Before Kudirka's death, the first performance of the poem occurred in 1899 at a concert in St. Petersburg, Russia.
 The concert was conducted by Česlovas Sasnauskas and was attended by Lithuanians, which St. Petersburg had the largest population of at that time.
-The anthem was first performed in Lithuania during the Great Seimas of Vilnius on December 3, 1905.
+The anthem was first performed in Lithuania during the Great Seimas of Vilnius on 3 December 1905.

 Independent Lithuania

+A booklet by Juozas Tallat-Kelpša with the national anthem of Lithuania.
+Published during the interwar period.

 When Lithuania declared its independence from Russia in 1918, the song was declared the national anthem.
 It held this status until Lithuania was annexed into the Soviet Union during World War II.
 During the interwar period, there had been suggestions to modify the words to include a reference to God.
 It was decided, in Kudirka's memory, that the lyrics should remain as he had written them.